smallriver0316/algorithm-collections/LinkedList/README.md

 There are several ways to solve this problem.
 For example, creating stack or making inversed linked list of original one.
-But here is implemented with recursive processing.
+But here is implemented with recursion.

 This program assumes that the given linked list is composed of integer.